Azure/aztk/docs/00-getting-started.md

     ```bash
     aztk spark init --global
     ```
     This will put default configuration files in your home directory, *~/*.
-Please note that configuration files in your current working directory will take precident over global configuration files in your home directory.
+Please note that configuration files in your current working directory will take precedence over global configuration files in your home directory.

 ## Setting up your accounts